AndyWendt/conference-notes/2016/PNWPHP/microservices-michelangelo-and-lonnie.md

 Microservices, Docker, Async PHP

-SOLID principles foundation of the microservices ideas.
+SOLID principles foundation of the microservice ideas.

+Use iterators since they will help you build better applications.